This peer-to-peer lender is an established source for loans up to $40,000.

 |Prosper vs Upstart||Compare|

 LendingClub could be a good fit for those with an established credit history who want an alternative to a bank loan.
-Keep in mind that you may still be faced with high APRs and that LendingClub doesn’t have the perfect record, so comparing your options is a must.
+Keep in mind that you may still be faced with high APRs and that LendingClub doesn’t have the perfect record, so comparing your personal loan options is a must.
+And if you want to stick with a peer-to-peer lender, you can also browse our guide to peer-to-peer lending.
 However, with large loan amounts and good terms available, LendingClub is still a competitive option for borrowers.

 Frequently asked questions